stain/s11.no/content/2023/phd/evaluating-fdo/index.md

 In [Table 3](#tbl:fdo-checks) we evaluate completeness of the guidelines in two current FDO realizations, using DOIPv2 [[DONA 2018]] and using Linked Data Platform [[Speicher 2015]], as proposed by [[Bonino 2022]].

 A key observation from this is that simply using DOIP does not achieve many of the FDO guidelines.
 Rather the guidelines set out how a protocol like DOIPs should be used to achieve FAIR Digital Object goals.
-The DOIP Endorsement [[Schwardmann 2022a]] set out that to comply, DOIP must be used according to the set of FDO requirement documents (details ), and notes *Achieving FDO compliance requires more than DOIP and full compliance is thus left to system designers*.
+The DOIP Endorsement [[Schwardmann 2022a]] set out that to comply, DOIP must be used according to the set of FDO requirement documents (see [previous section](#sec:next-step-fdo)), and notes *Achieving FDO compliance requires more than DOIP and full compliance is thus left to system designers*.
 Likewise, a Linked Data approach will need to follow the same requirements to actually comply as an FDO implementation.

 From our evaluation, we can observe: